 When it comes to GDPR, Microsoft has invested heavily in security protocols that will keep your data safe not only from hackers but from accidental leaks by members of staff.
 The recently-launched Compliance Manager allows you to manage and monitor your compliance against worldwide-recognised standards including GDPR, ISO and HIPAA.
 Perform ongoing risk assessments, conduct self-assessments and see your compliance score – based on both your performance and Microsoft’s – in one place.

-Mobility and remote working
+Mobile and remote working

 Now that over 1.5 million employees work from home for at least part of their working week (TUC), remote working capabilities are no longer a nice-to-have; they’re essential.
 And there’s benefits for both workers and businesses; companies save £6,810 per year per remote employee (Global Workplace Analytics), and workers are 13.5% more productive when working from home (Stanford University).
 In the latter study, workers were more productive per-minute and felt greater job satisfaction, which we know is essential to a competitive business.